 Don’t even try to come back.
 You made a decision to go and study that particular field which is available in that far away city, that decision was carefully reflected upon, this is what is best for you, and now you stay in there.
 Stop whining.

-Compare this to the colleague of mine we talked about already in a different post: he had been training for a few months for a competition, and just before the competition he fell sick, apparently.
-He was off work, didn’t go to the competition, and then when he came back to the office he explained to me:
+Compare this to that colleague of mine we already talked about in a different post: he had been training for a few months for a competition, and just before the competition he fell sick, apparently.
+He was off work, didn’t go to the competition, and then when he came back to the office provided this “rationalisation” to me:

 That’s too bad I couldn’t attend the competition, but I was sick, I *really* couldn’t go.
 I tried to wait to see if things got better, but eventually I decided I had to take some drugs, and at that point it was official I could not have gone.

 You should have seen the spark in his eyes when he said that he had finally decided to take the drugs, since that would have set in stone his valid excuse not to go.
-Problem was that, as he was explaining those things to me, he was showing pacifiers all over, and me knowing how to read body language, it was clear that they were only a bunch of excuses.
-The little kid making excuses inside him never grew up, and it showed in that occasion and in a multitude of other occasions in the office.
-As long as he keeps behaving like that, he will not develop any real confidence, and this clearly shows in his submissive demeanour.
+Problem was that, as he was explaining those things to me, he was showing pacifiers all over, and me knowing how to read body language, it was clear that those were only a bunch of excuses.
+The little excuse-making kid inside him never grew up, and it showed in that occasion and in a multitude of other occasions at the office.
+As long as he keeps chickening out like that, he won’t develop any real confidence, and this clearly shows in his submissive demeanour.